Kidney stone disease: Calcium oxalate

 Calcium is one component of the most common type of human kidney stones, calcium oxalate.
 Some studies suggest that people who take calcium or vitamin D as a dietary supplement have a higher risk of developing kidney stones.
 In the United States, kidney stone formation was used as an indicator of excess calcium intake by the Reference Daily Intake committee for calcium in adults.

 In the early 1990s, a study conducted for the Women's Health Initiative in the US found that postmenopausal women who consumed 1000 mg of supplemental calcium and 400 international units of vitamin D per day for seven years had a 17% higher risk of developing kidney stones than subjects taking a placebo.
 The Nurses' Health Study also showed an association between supplemental calcium intake and kidney stone formation.

 Unlike supplemental calcium, high intakes of dietary calcium do not appear to cause kidney stones and may actually protect against their development.
 This is perhaps related to the role of calcium in binding ingested oxalate in the gastrointestinal tract.
 As the amount of calcium intake decreases, the amount of oxalate available for absorption into the bloodstream increases; this oxalate is then excreted in greater amounts into the urine by the kidneys.
-In the urine, oxalate is a very strong promoter of calcium oxalate precipitation—about 15 times stronger than calcium.
+In the urine, oxalate is a strong promoter of calcium oxalate precipitation—about 15 times stronger than calcium.

-A 2004 study found that diets low in calcium are associated with a higher overall risk for kidney stone formation.
+Diets low in calcium are associated with a higher overall risk for kidney stone formation.
 For most individuals, other risk factors for kidney stones, such as high intakes of dietary oxalates and low fluid intake, play a greater role than calcium intake.

 Other electrolytes

 Calcium is not the only electrolyte that influences the formation of kidney stones.
 For example, by increasing urinary calcium excretion, high dietary sodium may increase the risk of stone formation.

-Drinking fluoridated tap water may increase the risk of kidney stone formation by a similar mechanism, though further epidemiologic studies are warranted to determine whether fluoride in drinking water is associated with an increased incidence of kidney stones.
-High dietary intake of potassium appears to reduce the risk of stone formation because potassium promotes the urinary excretion of citrate, an inhibitor of calcium crystal formation.

-Kidney stones are more likely to develop, and to grow larger, if a person has low dietary magnesium.
-Magnesium inhibits stone formation.
+There is no evidence that drinking typical concentrations of fluoridated tap water (≤ 1 ppm) increases the risk of kidney stones.
+Increased consumption of tap water was associated with lower prevalence of kidney stones compared to bottled water, which typically have lower levels of fluoride supplementation.

 Animal protein

 Diets in Western nations typically contain a large proportion of animal protein.
-Eating animal protein creates an acid load that increases urinary excretion of calcium and uric acid and reduced citrate.
+Eating animal protein creates an acid load that increases urinary excretion of calcium and uric acid and reduces citrate.
 Urinary excretion of excess sulfurous amino acids (e.g., cysteine and methionine), uric acid, and other acidic metabolites from animal protein acidifies the urine, which promotes the formation of kidney stones.
 Low urinary-citrate excretion is also commonly found in those with a high dietary intake of animal protein, whereas vegetarians tend to have higher levels of citrate excretion.
 Low urinary citrate, too, promotes stone formation.